 Best NBA betting apps

-As of October 2019, sports betting was legal in 13 states: Nevada, Delaware, New Jersey, Mississippi, West Virginia, Pennsylvania, Rhode Island, New Mexico, Oregon, Arkansas, New York, Iowa, and Indiana.
+As of December 2020, sports betting was legal in 18 states.
 Regulations vary within those states as to whether residents can bet online versus in person at sportsbooks.

 Residents of Nevada, New Jersey, Pennsylvania, Iowa, Indiana and West Virginia have access to a wide array of online sportsbooks, including the platforms created by industry titans DraftKings and FanDuel.
 Online wagering makes it easy to log in, find your preferred bet (point spread, total, proposition, etc.) and wager however much you see fit.